Projects

 Network_Graph_IMG_PNG.png

 In work that is soon to be pre-printed, we used a suite of orthogonal experimental approaches to address this need.
 With an unbiased CRISPR screen, we discovered a single node uniquely essential for the formation of speckles.
-Serindipitously, David’s unpublished work from grad school on the tau aggregate proteome implicated the same node.
+Serindipitously, David’s unpublished work from grad school on the interactome of tau aggregates implicated the same node.
 This gigantic protein, SRRM2, is disordered but for a conserved oligomerization domain that fits into the spliceosome’s catalytic groove.
 As splicing complexity increased and speckles evolved, its RNA-binding serine-arginine (SR) repeats expanded.
 Reconstitution approaches have revealed a necessary role for multimerized intrinsically disordered regions (IDRs) in speckle assembly.
 Based on unexpected similarities between tau aggregate-binding proteins, we discovered peptide caps that dissolve speckles and aggregates.
 We engineered this cap so that physiological speckles are spared while toxic tau assemblies are eliminated.
-This work represents powerful proof-of-principle for therapeutic caps designed to break pathological networks (see Project 3).
+This work represents powerful proof-of-principle for therapeutic caps designed to break pathological networks (see Project 3), and inform a new molecular model for common neurodegenerative diseases.

-We are now working to provide an evolutionary basis for nuclear speckles.
+We are now working to provide an evolutionary basis for nuclear speckles, in addition to clinically minded endeavors.
 We aim to determine their function in regulating RNA homeostasis, tackling a series of hypothesis-driven questions made possible by our new methods.
-In tandem, we are using published approaches to control stress granule assembly to test whether they act as a secondary defense against failures in RNA homeostasis.
+In, we are using published approaches to control stress granule assembly to test whether they act as a secondary defense against failures in RNA homeostasis.

 (3) Network deconstruction for cap discovery in health and disease